Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-update-loop.md

     - `foreach (INetworkUpdateSystem in m_PostLateUpdate_Array)`
       - `INetworkUpdateSystem.NetworkUpdate()`

-As seen above, it first calls `NetworkLoopUpdate.AdvanceFrame()` in `Initialization` stage then continues with iterating over registered `INetworkUpdateSystem`s in `m_Initialization_Array` and calls `INetworkUpdateSystem.NetworkUpdate()` on them.
+As seen above, player loop executes `Initialization` stage and that invokes `NetworkUpdateLoop`'s `RunNetworkInitialization` method which iterates over registered `INetworkUpdateSystem`s in `m_Initialization_Array` and calls `INetworkUpdateSystem.NetworkUpdate()` on them.

-Network stages are mostly the first batch in player loop except `Initialization` and `PostLateUpdate` where in those cases, network stages are executed last.

-In all stages, iterate over static array and call `NetworkUpdate()` method over `INetworkUpdateSystem` interface pattern is repeated.
+In all stages, iterate over a static array and call `NetworkUpdate()` method over `INetworkUpdateSystem` interface pattern is repeated.

 ## INetworkUpdateSystem